 Topics of interest

 Please note that numbers do not measure quality.
 Also, representatives may do other things not currently covered by this site.

-- Has spoken in 23 debates in the last year — average amongst MPs.
+- Has spoken in 23 debates in the last year — below average amongst MPs.

-- Has received answers to 51 written questions in the last year — above average amongst MPs.
+- Has received answers to 1 written question in the last year — below average amongst MPs.

 - People have made 3 annotations on this MP’s speeches — below average amongst MPs.